-After ordering your rainwater tank, you will generally have 2-3 weeks to prepare for its arrival.
+After ordering your rainwater tank, you will generally have a few weeks to prepare for its arrival.
 You can ensure your tank is delivered and sited without issue by:

 - Preparing your tank base according to manufacturer base preparation instructions.
 Keep in mind if laying a concrete base that concrete mixes take up to 5 days to fully harden.